hujack891/MRAG/data/doc_cleaned/Webbed_Hollow_-_Middle_Hollow_Walkthrough.md

 ![Wukong MiddleHollow 26.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/0/0b/Wukong_MiddleHollow_26.jpg)

 As you drop down, be sure to look to the right for a **Meditation Spot** , and over to the left you'll find the Middle Hollow Shrine guarded by an archer and Puppet Spider.

-The Tree, Middle of the Hollow Meditation Spot

 ![Wukong MiddleHollow 33.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/6/65/Wukong_MiddleHollow_33.jpg)